Applications are closed

 Purpose of grants

 Nature education and outdoor experiences grants support and create partnerships in local communities that improve water quality, restore fish and wildlife habitat and connect people with nature.
+These grants prioritize programs that advance racial equity, diversity and inclusion, make communities more resilient to climate change and include greater community engagement.

 Funding is available for projects that promote cultural, environmental and economic equity.
 As examples, projects could: